 Some landscape photos work well, especially those with strong contrast.
 Images with clear light and dark areas look better than soft or foggy scenes.
 The best laser settings help to show outlines clearly, even if fine details are limited.

-laser-based printers work best.
+Laser-based printers work best.
 They handle contrast well.
 Smooth colour changes are harder to manage.
 This won’t replace high-quality inkjet printing.
 However, it can meet basic needs for posters and displays.

 School Projects, Handouts, and Office Photos

-laser-based printers are very useful for school and work.
+Laser-based printers are very useful for school and work.
 Photos for school projects, handouts, and office printing don’t need perfect colour.
 Exact colour accuracy isn’t required.
 It’s okay if the colours aren’t exact.
 They need speed, clarity, and reliability.

 | Photo Type | Laser Printer Performance |